 This study employs a cross-sectional survey methodology to investigate the prevalence of injuries among amateur bodybuilders and identify potential risk factors associated with these injuries.
-Data were collected through online procedure.
+Data were collected through an this 320 In study, Iranian amateur bodybuilders, including 187 men and 133 women, aged between 18 and 40 years, with a mean age of 26±6 years, were selected through Morgan's table.
+Amateur bodybuilders were recruited through various methods, including social media platforms, university sports and health departments, sports clubs, gyms, and sports stores in Iran.
+An amateur bodybuilder was defined as an individual who had engaged in bodybuilding activities using equipment and following training principles, under the guidance of a trainer or instructional materials such as wall charts, without the aim of competing or preparing for competitions.
+Additionally, they must train consistently for a minimum of 9 months before completing the questionnaire, with a frequency of at least 2 to 3 times per week [19].

-study.
-320 Iranian amateur bodybuilders including 187 men and 133 women aged between 18 and 40 years with a mean age of 26±6 years were selected through Morgan's table.
-Amateur bodybuilders were recruited through various methods including social media platforms, university sports and health departments, sports clubs, gyms, and sports stores in Iran.
-An amateur bodybuilder was defined as an individual who had engaged in bodybuilding activities using equipment and following training principles, under the guidance of a trainer or instructional materials such as wall charts without the aim of competing or preparing for competitions. be Additionally. they must training consistently for a minimum of 9 months before completing the questionnaire with a frequency of at least 2 to 3 times per week [19].
 For data collection, a questionnaire was developed in Farsi using Google Forms, and an electronic link to the online questionnaire was generated.
-This link was then distributed to bodybuilders through various Internet communication platforms such as WhatsApp, Telegram, and Instagram.
+This link was then shared with through bodybuilders various Online communication platforms. including WhatsApp, Telegram, and Instagram.
 The questionnaire included two main sections.
-The first section was about information on personal characteristics (e.g., age, weight, height) and training details (e.g., training history. duration, frequency, presence of a coach, training program, warm-up and cool-down practices, participation in other sports).
+The first section was about information on personal characteristics (e.g., age, weight, height) and training details (e.g., training history, duration, frequency, presence of a coach, training program, warm-up and cooldown practices, participation in other sports).
 The second section focused on recording any injuries experienced by the athletes over the past 6 months.
 This section utilized a diagram of the human body, divided into 82 numbered points representing various upper and lower body areas.
-Athletes were instructed to mark any points or areas where they had discomfort. experienced pain, or new musculoskeletal issues during bodybuilding training.
+Athletes were instructed to mark areas where thev any points or had experienced pain, discomfort, new or musculoskeletal issues during bodybuilding training.
 Injuries were defined as any physical complaint resulting from exercise training that led to one or more of the following: (1) complete cessation of exercise and routine physical activities for at least 1 week, (2) modification of regular exercise activities in terms of duration, intensity, or mode for at least 2 weeks, or (3) any physical complaint necessitating consultation with a healthcare professional ^[20].
 The online questionnaire also included the following instruments.

 Obsessive passion for bodybuilders: Which was measured using the passion scale developed by Vallerand et al. (12).
-The validity and reliability of this questionnaire in Farsi have been proven (Cronbach's alpha = 0.86) [21] The obsessive passion scale consists of six items, such as "I have almost an obsessive feeling for training" and "If I could, I would only train."
+The validity and reliability of this questionnaire in Farsi have been proven (Cronbach's alpha = 0.86) ^[21] The obsessive passion scale consists of six items, such as "I have almost an obsessive feeling for training" and "If I could, I would only train."
 Participants rated their agreement with each statement on a 7-point Likert scale, ranging from 1 (strongly disagree) to 7 (strongly agree).
 The total score, reflecting the degree of obsessive passion, was computed as the mean of the scores for all six items, with higher scores indicating greater levels of obsessive passion.

-The Behavioral Regulation in Exercise Questionnaire-2 (BREQ-2) was used measure motivation to exercise which was validated as an Iranian version of BREQ-2 in a previous study [22].
-Through, included This scale included 19 items assessing five subscales of motivation, external regulation, introjected regulation, identified regulation, intrinsic regulation.
-The relative autonomy index (RAI) calculated the score of these subscales by which a higher RAI score higher level indicates a of intrinsic motivation.
+Behavioral Regulation The in Exercise Questionnaire-2 (BREQ-2) was used to measure motivation to exercise, which was previously validated as an Iranian version of the BREQ-2 in a study ^[22].
+This scale included items assessing five subscales 19 of motivation: external regulation, introjected regulation, identified regulation, and intrinsic regulation.
+The relative autonomy index (RAI) calculated the score of these subscales, with a higher RAI score indicating a higher level of intrinsic motivation.